LeBron James On A Mission For Social Justice

 It’s all in keeping with what James vowed he would do when the team held its media day just weeks earlier.

-“I will in my voice, I will in my passion, I will in my money, I will in my resources to my youth and my inner city and outside my inner city to let these kids know that there is hope, there is greater walks of life, and not one individual, no matter if it’s the president of the United States…can stop your dreams from becoming a reality,” James said back then.
+Back then, James vowed to use all his celebrity, influence, and financial resources to do all he can to bring about greater social justice and to call greater attention to what he sees as society’s many imbalances.

-Cavs players also locked arms during the playing of the national anthem before Tuesday night’s game.

-Throughout the NFL season, some players and teams have faced a backlash over players kneeling during the national anthem as a form of protest.
+During Tuesday night’s game, Cavs’ players also locked arms during the playing of the national anthem.
+Throughout the NFL season, some players and teams have faced backlash over players kneeling during the national anthem as a form of protest.

 [Featured Image by Gregory Shamus/Getty Images]